What characteristics an application built with a Cloud Native approach has

 Cloud technologies and microservices help sustain such loads.

-About 200 teams work on the product in parallel — otherwise it would be impossible to add new functionality quickly.
+Around 200 teams work on the product in parallel - otherwise it would be impossible to add new features quickly.

 High reliability (four nines) is achieved through a fault-tolerant distributed architecture.